 The freeholder will normally be responsible for maintaining the common parts of the building, such as the entrance hall and staircase, as well as the exterior walls and roof.
 Other leaseholders, however, might have claimed their “right to manage”, in which case it is their responsibility.

-In most cases, leaseholders pay an annual “ground-rent” to the freeholder.
+In most cases, leaseholders pay an annual “ground rent” to the freeholder.

 The responsibility and cost of repairs and maintenance is shared between leaseholders

-There is still the possibility of buying the property outright, through enfranchisement, or share of the freehold.
+There is still the possibility of buying the property outright, through enfranchisement, or a share of the freehold.

 If leaseholders don’t fulfil the terms of the lease – for example, by not paying rent or service charges fees – then the lease can be terminated by the freeholder. (known as “forfeiture”)